teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 }
 ```

-In retrospect describing the data types at the level of the editor rather than at the level of the programming language model is one of the success factors of the language server protocol.
+In retrospect, describing the data types at the level of the editor rather than at the level of the programming language model is one of the reasons for the success of the language server protocol.
 It is much simpler to standardize a text document URI or a cursor position compared with standardizing an abstract syntax tree and compiler symbols across different programming languages.

-When a user is working with different languages then VS Code typically starts a language server for each programming language.
+When a user is working with different languages, VS Code typically starts a language server for each programming language.
 The example below shows a session where the user works on Java and SASS files.

 ![language server protocol](language-server.png)

-We quickly learnt that not every language server can support all features defined by the protocol.
-We therefore introduce the concept of capabilities.
-With capabilities the client and server announces their supported feature set.
+We quickly learned that not every language server can support all features defined by the protocol.
+We therefore introduced the concept of 'capabilities'.
+With capabilities, the client and server announces their supported feature set.
 As an example, a server announces that it can handle the 'textDocument/definition' request, but it might not handle the 'workspace/symbol' request.
-Similarly clients can announce that they are able to provide 'about to save' notifications before a document is saved, so that a server can compute textual edits to automatically format the edited document.
+Similarly, clients can announce that they are able to provide 'about to save' notifications before a document is saved, so that a server can compute textual edits to automatically format the edited document.

 The actual integration of a language server into a particular tool is not defined by the language server protocol and is left to the tool implementors.
 Some tools integrate language servers generically by having an extension that can start and talk to any kind of language server.
 Others, like VS Code, create a custom extension per language server, so that an extension is still able to provide some custom language features.

-To simplify the implementation of language servers and clients we  maintain an [npm module](https://www.npmjs.com/package/vscode-languageclient) to ease the integration of a language server into a VS Code extension and another [npm module](https://www.npmjs.com/package/vscode-languageserver) to write a language server using node.
+To simplify the implementation of language servers and clients, we maintain an [language client npm module](https://www.npmjs.com/package/vscode-languageclient) to ease the integration of a language server into a VS Code extension and another [language server npm module](https://www.npmjs.com/package/vscode-languageserver) to write a language server using Node.js.

 ## Broadening the Adoption of the LSP

-In spring 2016 we started to discuss the language server protocol with teams from RedHad and CodeEnvy, which resulted into a common [announcement](https://code.visualstudio.com/blogs/2016/06/27/common-language-protocol) of the collaboration.
+In spring 2016, we started to discuss the language server protocol with teams from RedHat and CodeEnvy, which resulted in a common [announcement](https://code.visualstudio.com/blogs/2016/06/27/common-language-protocol) of the collaboration.
 In preparation for this, we moved the specification of the protocol to a public [GitHub repository](https://github.com/Microsoft/language-server-protocol).
-Together with the language server protocol we made the language servers for JSON, HTML, CSS/LESS/SASS used by VS Code available as Open Source.
+Along with the language server protocol, we also made the language servers for JSON, HTML, CSS/LESS/SASS used by VS Code available as Open Source.

-To deepen the collaboration Microsoft hosted a hackathon in its Zurich lab in July 2016.
-The goal was to collaborate on a Java Language server that can be used in EclipseChe, Orion and VS Code.
+To deepen the collaboration, Microsoft hosted a Hackathon at its Zurich lab in July 2016.
+The goal was to collaborate on a Java language server that can be used in EclipseChe, Orion and VS Code.
 We made great progress during this week and it was good to see our old friends from IBM again.

 ![Java language server hackathon](java-server-hackathon.png)

-In addition to the Java language server the team also started the integration of the VS Code provided language servers for CSS, JSON, and HTML into Eclipse.
+In addition to the Java language server, the team also started integrating the VS Code language servers for CSS, JSON, and HTML into Eclipse.

-Since then language servers for many programming languages have emerged.
-An extensive list of the language servers available can be found [here](https://github.com/Microsoft/language-server-protocol/wiki/Protocol-Implementations).
+Since then, many language servers for different programming languages have emerged and there is an  extensive list of the [available language servers](https://github.com/Microsoft/language-server-protocol/wiki/Protocol-Implementations).

-At the same time tools have started to adopt language servers.
+At the same time, editing tools have started to adopt language servers.
 The protocol is now supported by [VS Code](https://code.visualstudio.com/), [MS Monaco Editor](https://www.npmjs.com/package/monaco-languageclient), [Eclipse Che](https://github.com/eclipse/che/issues/1287), [Eclipse IDE](https://projects.eclipse.org/projects/technology.lsp4e), [Emacs]((https://www.gnu.org/software/emacs/)), [GNOME Builder](https://git.gnome.org/browse/gnome-builder/tree/libide/langserv) and [Vim](https://github.com/autozimu/LanguageClient-neovim).

-The community provides us with great feedback about the language server protocol and even better we have received many pull requests that helped us to clarify the specification.
+The community has provided us with great feedback about the language server protocol and even better, we have received many pull requests that helped us clarify the specification.

-## Where Next for the LSP & Contributing
+## Where next for the LSP & contributing

 Version 3.0 of the protocol has been around for some time and we have a backlog of [requests for the 4.0 version of the protocol](https://github.com/Microsoft/language-server-protocol/issues?q=is%3Aopen+is%3Aissue+milestone%3A4.0).
-This is where the community can collectively come together and help shape what's next by weighing in of the scenarios that are most important ot you and of course adding additional [reference implementations](https://github.com/Microsoft/language-server-protocol/wiki/Protocol-Implementations).
+This is where the community can collectively come together and help shape what should be next by weighing in on the scenarios that are most important to you.

 ## Summary

-The initial motivation for us to do the language server protocol was to ease the writing of linters and language server for VS Code.
-It was great to see how the open source community picked the protocol up, gave feedback, improved it and most importantly adopted it for other clients and developed a language server ecosystem around it.
+The initial motivation for us to do the language server protocol was to ease writing of linters and language servers for VS Code.
+It was great to see how the open source community picked up the protocol, gave feedback, improved it, and most importantly, adopted it for other clients and created a language server ecosystem.
 We would never have been able to do this by ourselves.